-Canonical does a solid job of live patching, but is temporary patching the right solution for you – and is it worth the relatively high fees?
+Canonical does a solid job of live patching, but is it worth the relatively high fees?
 Besides, what about your other Linux distributions?

 Live patching is the best way to install security updates for your Linux systems.
 With live patching, you can put in place the latest security fixes for kernel vulnerabilities – but without the need to reboot the system to apply the patch.
 That means you don’t need to plan a maintenance window and that your systems remain secure more consistently.

 That’s why, just like other major Linux vendors, Canonical decided to develop a live patching tool for Ubuntu, called Livepatch.
 However, Livepatch has two key flaws in the way that it works – and it’s a relatively expensive option.

 As an alternative, you might want to think about TuxCare’s KernelCare Enterprise.
 Let’s take a deep dive into the differences between the two tools.

 Live Linux kernel patching has been around for over a decade, with the first workable solution emerging at MIT in 2009.
 It was called KSplice.
 The team at CloudLinux quickly followed with KernelCare, which is now offered by TuxCare, and many major Linux vendors have produced live patching tools as well.
 For Ubuntu users, in addition to KernelCare Enterprise from TuxCare, there is Canonical’s Livepatch to provide security updates.

 For all live patching tools the premise is essentially the same, though the difference between temporary patching and persistent patching matters, we cover that in the next section.
 The Livepatch tool takes live, running Linux kernels and replaces affected code on the fly – one moment there is a kernel vulnerability, the next moment it runs safe code, and there is no need to restart.